 Oral contraceptive pills with estrogens produce a mild increase in blood prolactin.

 The most common pathological causes that may cause this disorder are: hypothyroidism, hyperandrogenism (androgen excess), nervous anorexia, chronic renal insufficiency, polycystic ovary syndrome (PCOS), repeated psychological stress…

 Sometimes, hyperporlactinemia can be a consequence of a benign tumor, like hypophyseal adenomas.
 Amongst these hypophyseal tumors, prolactinomas are the most common type, covering 30% of the cases.

 Not every patient presents all the symptoms listed, some only present the most common ones:

 - Galactorrhea, i.e. secretion of milk through the mammary glands (30% of the cases).

-- Primary or secondary amenorrhea, abscence of menstruation.
+- Primary or secondary amenorrhea, absence of menstruation.

-- Headaches and alterations in the field of vision due to tumoral reasons.
+- Headaches and alterations in the field of vision due to tumors.

 - Hirsutism, if there is a hyperandrogenism.

 - Osteoporosis, if there is a hypogonadism.

 - Decreased libido.

 The first diagnostic test in every patient with potential hyperprolactinemia will be the determination of the prolactin blood levels between the 3rd and 5th day of the menstrual cycle.
 The test will be conducted twice to confirm the diagnosis.